 When to Go to Veliko Tarnovo

-Summer in Veliko Tarnovo is hot and sunny, with the average daily temperature between June to mid-September being above 75°F (24°C).
-This is also the busiest time of year for tourists, so be prepared for bigger crowds.
-If you visit during this time make sure you book your accommodations in advance, as hostels are limited.
+Summer in Veliko Tarnovo is warm and sunny, with temperatures between June to mid-September ranging from 16-24°C (60-76°F).
+This is also the busiest time of year for tourists.
+If you visit during this time, make sure you book your accommodations in advance as hostels are limited.

 Fall (September-November) and spring (March-May) are the shoulder seasons, with temperatures rarely dropping below 6°C (43°F) or going above 24°C (76°F).
 This is an excellent time to visit if you want to avoid the crowds and if you want to do some hiking.

 How to Stay Safe in Veliko Tarnovo

-While scams here are rare, if you’re worried about getting scammed, you can read about the 14 travel scams to avoid right here.
+While scams here are rare, if you’re worried about getting ripped off you can read about common travel scams to avoid right here.

 The most important piece of advice I can offer is to purchase good travel insurance.
 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.